microsoft/call-center-ai/README.md

 conversation:
   initiate:
+    task: |
-    task: "Help the customer with their insurance claim.
+      Help the customer with their insurance claim.
 Assistant requires data from the customer to fill the claim.
 The latest claim data will be given.
-Assistant role is not over until all the relevant data is gathered."
+Assistant role is not over until all the relevant data is gathered.
 ```

 Task can be customized for each call, by adding the `task` field in the `POST /call` API call.